rspeer/rspeer.github.io/source/_posts/2014-03-30-unicode-deadbeef.markdown

 ---
 A few months ago I posted a [Gist about ways to totally break Python's Unicode representation](https://gist.github.com/rspeer/7559750), by exploiting [bug #19279](http://bugs.python.org/issue19279) in its UTF-7 decoder.

+You might not have heard much about UTF-7.
+It doesn't have very much at all to do with [UTF-8](http://en.wikipedia.org/wiki/UTF-8), the well-designed (by Ken Thompson) representation of Unicode that's taking over the world.
+[UTF-7](http://en.wikipedia.org/wiki/UTF-7) is a poorly-designed, obsolete proposal for hiding Unicode inside ASCII.

-The bug (which is fixed now) is that the encoder doesn't reset its state correctly when it encounters an erroneous UTF-7 sequence.
+The Python bug (which is fixed now) is that the encoder doesn't reset its state correctly when it encounters an erroneous UTF-7 sequence.
 You can make these errors pile up, until they add up to an impossible character, at codepoint U+DEADBEEF.

 (While Unicode codepoints are often represented as 32-bit integers, not all 32-bit integers are Unicode codepoints.
 The highest possible Unicode codepoint is U+10FFFF.)

 Once you have this impossible character in a string, you can pass it to standard library functions to cause all sorts of data corruption, including making a SQLite database unreadable.

 There's one easy lesson to take from this: keep Python up to date.
-If you're on Python 2.7.6 or later, you won't encounter this particular bug.
+If you're on Python 2.7.6 or 3.3 or later, you won't encounter this particular bug.
 But then, this isn't [the last UTF-7 bug](http://bugs.python.org/issue20538) in Python.

 Here's the more important lesson, though, which applies in any programming language: